Adaptations of Sherlock Holmes: Television series

 There is also a Japanese animated series called Sherlock Hound, featuring anthropomorphic canine characters with the titular character voiced by Larry Moss in the English dub.
 Several of its episodes were directed by Hayao Miyazaki.

 A second Japanese anime known as Case File nº221: Kabukicho serves as modern re-telling of the stories set in Japan where Sherlock Holmes (voiced by Katsuyuki Konishi) leads a team of detectives to solve a long string of serial murders committed by Jack the Ripper.

 Another Japanese anime series called Case Closed, based on the manga of the same name, features a main character by the name of Conan who is heavily influenced by Sherlock Holmes.

 The children's television series The Adventures of Shirley Holmes, which ran from 1996 to 1999, features a main young, modern-day female character (portrayed by Meredith Henderson) who claims to be a distant descendant of Sherlock Holmes himself and has inherited his intellect in solving crimes.

 In 2007, the BBC released Sherlock Holmes and the Baker Street Irregulars, a children's series focusing on the Baker Street Irregulars and starring Jonathan Pryce as Holmes.

-In 2009, the BBC began making Sherlock, created by Steven Moffat and Mark Gatiss.
-Four seasons of three 90-minute episodes each were broadcast in 2010, 2012, 2014 and 2016, starring Benedict Cumberbatch as Sherlock and Martin Freeman as John.
+In 2009, the BBC began making Sherlock, created by Steven Moffat and Mark Gatiss, which updates the setting to 21st-century London.
+Four seasons of three 90-minute episodes each were broadcast in 2010, 2012, 2014 and 2017, starring Benedict Cumberbatch as Sherlock and Martin Freeman as John.
 Moriarty appears as a recurring villain.
 A special episode, "The Abominable Bride", was broadcast in January 2016, with a limited cinematic release worldwide.
-The fourth series aired January 1, 2017, with regards to it being potentially the final season - due to Cumberbatch and Freeman's busy schedules.
+The fourth series aired January 1, 2017, with regards to it being potentially the final season – due to Cumberbatch and Freeman's busy schedules.
 The series also inspired a manga published in Japan, translated and published in US and UK by Titan Comics.

 In fall 2012, CBS premiered the series Elementary, a contemporary remake set in the United States, starring Jonny Lee Miller as Holmes and Lucy Liu as a female version of Watson.

 Sherlock Holmes has also been a prolific screen character in foreign language films, such as the Russian 2013 miniseries broadcast in November 2013.

 Sherlok Kholms premiered in November 2013 on Russia-1.
 The eight episodes were filmed in Saint Petersburg, Russia, and starred Igor Petrenko as Holmes and Andrey Panin as Watson.